John A. Dahlgren: Dahlgren gun

 His most famous contribution was the Dahlgren gun, a cast-iron muzzle loading cannon.
 Dahlgren's meticulous research using gauges to measure pressure differences in the cannon barrel as it was fired resulted in a design that utilized slower-detonating gunpowder and merged characteristics of John Ericsson's experimental 12-inch "Orator" (and Robert Stockton's tragically executed imitation, the "Peacemaker") and the shell-guns adapted by French artillery officer Henri-Joseph Paixhans from their origination in the U.S. Army but named after him.
 Dahlgren wrote:

 Paixhans had so far satisfied naval men of the power of shell guns as to obtain their admission on shipboard; but by unduly developing the explosive element, he had sacrificed accuracy and range. ...
 The difference between the system of Paixhans and my own was simply that Paixhans guns were strictly shell guns, and were not designed for shot, nor for great penetration or accuracy at long ranges.
 They were, therefore, auxiliary to, or associates of, the shot-guns.
 This made a mixed armament, was objectionable as such, and never was adopted to any extent in France ...
 My idea was, to have a gun that should generally throw shells far and accurately, with the capacity to fire solid shot when needed.
 Also to compose the whole battery entirely of such guns.

 The U.S. Navy had equipped several ships with 8-inch Paixhans guns of 63 and 55 cwt. in 1845, and later a 10-inch shell gun of 86 cwt.
 In 1854, the six Merrimack-class steam frigates were equipped with 9-inch Dahlgren shell guns.
 By 1852, the Dahlgren gun had become the standard armament of the United States Navy.

 The boat howitzer derived from a requirement realized during the Mexican–American War.
 During that war, naval landing parties were armed with various army ordnance, often too cumbersome for landing boats.
 Dahlgren first experimented with standard army-issue 12-pounder mountain howitzers before devising his own guns system.
-The boat howitzers came in four basic types: small, light (or medium), and heavy versions of the 12-pounder and a larger 24-pounder.
+The boat howitzers came in four basic types: small, medium, and heavy versions of the 12-pounder and a larger 24-pounder.
 All conformed to the same basic shape, straight gun tubes with no adorning bands or clefts.
 Elevation was made via a screw-threaded into the knob at the breech.
 Instead of traditional trunnions, the guns were attached to the carriage by a loop under the barrel.
 The Dahlgren system also included mounting carriages that facilitated various employments of the guns.
 A single-axle metal carriage was designed for shore use.
 A bed-type carriage was used on small boats, with a rail system to allow the gun to be trained fore, aft, and broadside.
 A similar mount was offered for shipboard use.
 The system of boat howitzers was used by the U.S. Navy well into the 1890s, with some examples used for ceremonial purposes into the 20th Century.